allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ### Architecture

 The structure of the code reflects the architecture that was adopted during the implementation works.
-The application is a modular monolith written based on the architectural style of Ports & Adapter, as well as the Domain Driven Design approach.
+The application is a modular monolith written based on the architectural style of [Ports & Adapter](https://blog.allegro.tech/2020/05/hexagonal-architecture-by-example.html), as well as the [Domain Driven Design](https://www.dddcommunity.org/learning-ddd/what_is_ddd/) approach.

 <img alt="API package structure" src="/img/articles/2021-12-29-readable-tests-by-example/2.png"/>

 We can distinguish the following packages:
-* catalogue: reflects the catalogue of products with their unit prices
+* `catalogue`: reflects the catalogue of products with their unit prices

-* client: provides information on client scoring (VIP, STANDARD)
+* `client`: provides information on client scoring (VIP, STANDARD)

-* common: it contains common concepts, objects that appear in other contexts, e.g. the Money class
+* `common`: it contains common concepts, objects that appear in other contexts, e.g. the Money class

-* delivery: calculates the delivery price based on the defined policy
+* `delivery`: calculates the delivery price based on the defined policy

-* order: this is where the logic related to the user's order is located, such as the amount of payment, or the ability to find them among other orders
+* `order`: this is where the logic related to the user's order is located, such as the amount of payment, or the ability to find them among other orders

-* sales: provides information on types promotions (e.g. price list configuration), especially the minimum value order needed for free delivery
+* `sales`: provides information on types promotions (e.g. price list configuration), especially the minimum value order needed for free delivery

 As the order-related domain is the most complex, it actually coordinates the entire purchasing process, and thus it should provide a comprehensive example for our further consideration.